otomic-agents/Software-Development-Kit/README.md

     -   `privateKey: string` - The private key to sign with.
     -   `network: string` - The network to use.
     -   `rpc: string | undefined` - The RPC endpoint.
-    -   `uuid?: string` - (optional) The UUID for sending transfer out in solana network, will automatically generate if not provided.

 -   **Returns**:
-    -   `Promise<ResponseTransferOut> | Promise<ResponseSolana>` - The response of the transfer out, including confirmed transaction hash and uuid if in solana network.
+    -   `Promise<ResponseTransferOut> | Promise<ResponseSolana>` - The response of the transfer out, including confirmed transaction hash.

 ##### `transferOutConfirmByPrivateKey`